-The 9.5 ha offset site must achieve the following site condition:
+The 114 hectare offset site must achieve the following site condition:

-- a) dominated by high quality native vegetation (VQA site condition score 51-75/75).
-The condition of NTGVVP will be assessed using the habitat hectare assessment protocols defined by DSE (2004); - b) 20% to 40% cover of a known food source for GSM with limited inter-tussock space (<5%); and - a GSM stocking rate of 20-50 males per hectare.
+- a) be dominated by moderate quality native vegetation (VQA site condition score 31-45/75) including between 20% and 40% cover known food source with limited inter-tussock space (<5%), or - b) be dominated by introduced vegetation that is a known food source (i.e. Chilean needle grass) where the species stocking rate is greater than 20 moths per hectare.

+The most appropriate outcome is attainment of (a) above.
 Monitoring assessments will be undertaken in marked quadrats distributed through the offset site as described in Section 3.9.
-A key performance target, to assist in attainment of the completion criteria will be to reduce the abundance of perennial, introduced pasture grasses such as Brown-top Bent, Toowoomba Canary-grass and Cocksfoot.
+A key performance target, to assist in attainment of (a), is a continuous decline in the abundance of perennial, introduced pasture grasses such as Brown-top Bent, Toowoomba Canary-grass and Cocksfoot and concomitant increase in the density of perennial native grass species.